fullstorydev/dbt_fullstory/models/columns.md

 The JSON properties that were sent via an identify call or setUserVars call.
 {% enddocs %}

+{% docs column_event_properties %}
+The JSON event properties that were sent via an identify call setUserVars call or custom event call.
+{% enddocs %}

 {% docs column_view_id %}
 The unique ID corresponding to a single load of FS.js.
 A session may have many views.
 {% enddocs %}